 Samsung Galaxy Note 7 has a serious battery problem, till September 1, 31 Galaxy Note 7 has been exploded worldwide according to a report from Samsung.
-But there might be more cases of explosion, as may cases goes unreported.
-We had seen first known explosion on the Chinese social media Baidu.
+But there might be more cases of the explosion, as many cases go unreported.
+We had seen the first known explosion on the Chinese social media Baidu.
 Since then dozens of phones has caused serious damages.
-Some major airlines has already banned the Galaxy Note 7, people can’t take the phone on the plane as it can cause serious threat to the safety.
+Some major airlines have already banned the Galaxy Note 7, people can’t take the phone on the plane as it can cause a serious threat to safety.

 Samsung considering all the reports is now urging worldwide consumers to stop using Galaxy Note 7 immediately and exchange them as soon as possible, as more reports of the phones catching fire emerged even after the company’s global recall.
 According to Fox10, Florida based man was charging his Galaxy Note 7 on his jeep, after some time whole the jeep was on fire leaving the jeep unusable.